-3.2 Node stability and community satisfaction for wheat
+3.6 Node stability and community satisfaction for wheat

-3.2.1 Changes in community satisfaction
+3.6.1 Changes in community satisfaction

-Community satisfaction indicates a country's ability to meet its import demands from within its trade network.
+Community satisfaction indicates the fraction of a country's imports that come from within its (detected) trade community.
 During global catastrophic infrastructure loss, overall satisfaction remains relatively stable across countries due to similar global yield reductions (Figure S2).
 Consequently, nations cannot increasingly depend on external trade partners, as these partners also experience reduced export capacity.

 During abrupt sunlight reduction scenarios, the impact is more pronounced (Figure S2).
 The United States and Somalia are severely affected.
 The United States, a major food exporter, typically sources wheat from Canada.
 However, Canada's export capability is significantly hindered in these scenarios, leaving the U.S. reliant on non-community imports.
+Similarly,

-Similarly, Somalia, which imports most of its wheat from Ukraine, faces challenges as Ukraine's exports decline sharply.
+Somalia, which imports most of its wheat from Ukraine, faces challenges as Ukraine's exports decline sharply.
 This trend is observed to a lesser degree in other regions like North America and Central Asia as well.